flummingbird/codebase_sans_fedora/README.md

 ## then log into the site as admin with 'password' not sure why the DRUPAL_DEFAULT_ACCOUNT_PASSWORD doesn't stick...

+### if that still hasn't worked you can log into the container and change the password:

+`docker exec -it <drupal-container-id> bash`

+`drush user:password admin "newpassword"`

 ### for some reason the drush-migrate import needs to be run to populate the content models

 ### find the drupal container id and copy it

 `docker ps | grep drupal`

-### paste the contaner id belo and run this command:
+### paste the contaner id below and run this command:

-`docker exec -it <drupal-container-id> composer exec -- drush migrate:import --userid=1 --tag=islandora`
+`docker exec -it <drupal-container-id> composer exec -- drush migrate:import --userid=1 --tag=islandora